dougiesquire/CAFE-f6_documentation/docs/data_preparation.rst

 Data Preparation
 ================

 Steps for preparing the various datasets used in this project are specified in yaml files stored in ``data/config``.
-Here is an example config yaml file for preparing annual precipitation and the anomlaies for the CAFE-f6 hindcasts/forecasts:
+Here is an example config yaml file for preparing annual precipitation and its anomalies for the CAFE-f6 hindcasts/forecasts:

 .. code-block:: yaml